Heading

 Goto previous heading gets stuck

-One gotcha here is the jump to the previous heading will get “stuck” at the current heading because every time it is run, it will select the same heading content.
+The jump to the previous heading will get “stuck” at the current heading because every time it is run, it will select the same heading content.
+It immediately "finds" the "previous" heading and stops.
+Then when you collapse the selection, you’re still at the same location.

-This ensures that we will always move past the current heading if we are at its exact beginning, and it never hurts other cases if our insertion point is anywhere else inside the heading content.
+The steps one character to the left (the default) which places the insertion point just prior to the last paragraph marker in the previous heading content.
+It ensures that we will always move past the current heading if we are at its exact beginning, and it never hurts other cases if our insertion point is anywhere else inside the heading content.

 Sub GotoNextHeading()

-' Jump to the next heading in the document
+' Jump to the next heading in the document with the same heading level

 Selection.Bookmarks("\HeadingLevel").Select